jamwaffles/jamwaffles.github.io/_posts/2020-01-27-writing-a-linuxcnc-driver.md

 let comp = builder.ready()?;
 ```

-Pins can't be registered after `ready()` is called, and we take care of that with Rust's type system.
-The `builder.ready()` call above consumes the builder into a `HalComponent` which doesn't have any way to register pins on it.
+Pins can't be registered after `ready()` is called, and we take care of that with Rust's type system and the [type state pattern](http://cliffle.com/blog/rust-typestate/).
+The `builder.ready()` call above consumes the builder into a `HalComponent` which doesn't have any way to register pins on it, preventing invalid operation order.
 In a C HAL comp, an error is logged if you _do_ register a pin after the `ready()` call, but it's obviously a lot safer to capture that error at compile time!
 Yay Rust!

 Anyway, now we've got the comp let's start the main control loop of the component.
 We'll check `comp.should_exit()` every iteration to see if a Unix signal has been received from LinuxCNC asking the component to quit.